brashbeat/torser/README.md

-# torser
+# Torser
-Scrapes search results from tpb, yts and extratorrent
+Scrapes search results from TPB, YTS and extratorrent.
+Uses 'nokogiri' and 'mechanize' primarily.